‘You’re on top of the world’: Inside 4 artists’ studios on the 28th floor of the World Trade Center

 Moving to Silver Art allowed me to create larger works and also continuously connect with this ecosystem of artists that we had on the 28th floor.
 The studio is absolutely beautiful, with floor-to-ceiling windows, and it’s a very safe area so you definitely feel like all of your art and all of your assets are safe being left at the studio.

 I produced a lot of art at the residency.
 I was able to create the largest painting I’ve ever done.
-It’s a tryptic titled I Live and Die Every Day and it’s 72 x 108 inches.
-This tryptic analyzes how modern social and political constructs impact and limit the space available to me as a deaf trans Chinese and Jewish artist.
+It’s a triptych titled I Live and Die Every Day and it’s 72 x 108 inches.
+This triptych analyzes how modern social and political constructs impact and limit the space available to me as a deaf trans Chinese and Jewish artist.
 I felt like by going larger than I’ve ever been able to go, I was practicing taking up space, which is something that a lot of marginalized individuals, unfortunately, have to intentionally and consciously put into practice because we’re taught not to.

 “The director of MoMA came to visit each of us” —Bubi Canal

 Before the residency, I [worked at home] in Bushwick in Brooklyn, where I’d been living for 10 years.
-Silver Art Project was the first time I had my own studio, so it was such an amazing experience to have such a big space to myself.
+Silver Art Projects was the first time I had my own studio, so it was such an amazing experience to have such a big space to myself.
 Sometimes the residency brings their own people from institutions, galleries, and museums.

 The director of MoMA came to visit each of us in the studio.
 He was surprised when he saw my work.
 It made me feel good that someone who had been exposed to so much art gave me positive feedback.
 In Bushwick, it’s different.
 I’ve had visits from curators, collectors, but not as much from people from institutions, and I think the residency has been very positive in that way.